VideosWorks/imgui-ffmpeg-opengl/README.md

 **Recent changes in the 0.9.5 version (to come soon, Windows only)**

+**Ajouts dans la 0.9.5 (à venir, Windows surtout)**

+**Atelier analyse** :
+- [x] **Incrustation vidéo** : on peut ajouter à l'image en cours de lecture ou d'enregistrement, une incrustation contenant du texte (à entrer soi-même).
+- [x] Le positionnement de l'incrustation, la couleur du texte, du fond du cadre, ou encore la taille de la police de caractère (.ttf) sont modifiables.
+- [x] Lecture de vidéos au format .mkv
+- [x] détection et affichage de toutes lesr sources sonores pouvant être enregistrées
+- [x] sélection de la source audio à associer à l'image en cours de visionnage
+- [x] Nombreuses correction de bugs

 **Analysis workshop** :
 - [x] **Video Incrustation** : one can insert video incrustation containing a simple text (fully customizable) in the current image (reading or recording).
-The colors of the text, its background, the (.ttf) font size, the incrustation position and so on are fully customizable.
+- [x]The colors of the text, its background, the (.ttf) font size, the incrustation position and so on are fully customizable.
+- [x] mkv can now be open (Linux and Windows).
+- [x] detection and display of all available and recordable audio sources (e.g. webcam)
+- [x] one can select the recordable audio source to associate to the frames currently displayed.
 - [x] Various bugfixes.

-- [x] mkv can now be open (Linux and Windows).
+Currently in test or work in progress :

+- [ ] display the incrustation using several lines (i.e. a vector of).
+Currente status : one line only
+- [ ] display a customized video incrustation (e.g. complex box + transparent background)
+- [x] (works, not yet implemented) replace OpenCV using direct_cv_encode (fork of opencv-ffmpeg), with creation of a high quality video using fmpeg.
+- [ ] capture audio : (fonctionnel mais pas intégré encore)
+- [ ] (to come) create videso including **audio**(à venir) + multiplexed with the currently displayed frames (media Muxer + ffmpeg) + openal (Linux) or direct show (Windows)
+- [ ] (Windows seulement) possibilité d'affcher la boîte de dialogue pour régler tous les paramètres de la source sonore.
+- [ ] Choose the font
+- [ ] Create several (a vector of) incrustations simulaneously

 **What is currently functional in the 0.9.4** (and will be improved progressively):